 After the homeowner files the mediation request with the Circuit Court, the court refers the matter to the Maryland Office of Administrative Hearings (OAH).
 The OAH will schedule the mediation session—which will be within 60 days after it receives the request from the court—and notify the homeowner of the time, date, and place for the mediation session.

 At the mediation, you can have more than one person assist you—like a lawyer, a HUD-approved housing counselor, or someone else.

 The OAH will send a list of required documents that the homeowner must provide along with notification of the scheduled mediation date.
 All documents must be provided 20 days prior to the mediation.

 If the homeowner and lender are able to reach an agreement to avoid foreclosure, the mediator will draft an agreement.
 The lender and homeowner will both sign the agreement and receive a copy before leaving the mediation session, and the foreclosure case will be dismissed.

-Even though participating in Maryland’s foreclosure mediation program does not guarantee that you will avoid foreclosure, it doesn't hurt to participate.
-The lender may be more likely to agree to a nonforeclosure solution during mediation than if you try to work something out on your own.
+Even though participating in Maryland’s foreclosure mediation program doesn't guarantee that you'll be able to avoid a foreclosure, it doesn't hurt to participate.
+The lender might be more likely to agree to a nonforeclosure solution during mediation than if you try to work something out on your own.
 Or you might qualify for a loss mitigation option that you hadn’t previously considered.